 Imagine going to a new amusement park for the first time.
-Once you get there, you go to the first ride that you see.
-Once you finish it, you randomly choose one of the roads leaving it and follow it until you reach another ride.
+Once you get there, you go to the first ride that you see, and when you finish it, you randomly choose one of the roads leaving it and follow it until you reach another ride.
 You continue like this for a long time – every time you go on a ride, then choose a random road (might even go back on the same road that you came) and walk on it until you reach your next ride.

 After doing this for a long enough time, on which ride would you go on the most?
 Go on the least?
 And how are these questions connected to eigenvectors and eigenvalues?

 In order to get some intuition about this problem, let’s consider some simple examples.

 The simplest case is when there is only one ride, but then there is really nothing to prove.
 After that, we might have two rides connected by a road.
 In this case you will just alternate between the two rides, and you will get stuck like this for the rest of eternity.

 We now go to the first nontrivial case – there are 3 rides in the park.
 We may assume that all the rides in the park are connected by roads, since otherwise there will be rides that we can never reach, and this is just cruelty.
 So under this assumption we have two options – either each two rides are directly connected by a road, or we have one ride which is connected to the other two, which are not directly connected.

 Suppose first that we are in the case on the left, where there is no direct road from 1 to 3.
 It is then easy to see that in our journey through the park, we alternate between being on ride 2 and being on one of the rides in .
 This means that if we went on rides, then at of the times we were on ride 2.
 After each time we go on this ride, we go to either ride 1 or ride 3 with equal probability, so we expect to visit each of these rides around times.